DOCUMENTATION

 No dataset?
 Use the Query Engine

-Type a technology keyword and Stratensight retrieves patent data automatically from open sources.
+Type a technology topic and Stratensight retrieves patent data automatically from open sources.

 Try the Query Engine →The number of patents in your dataset directly affects score reliability.